 Development context

-The civil industry is no exception when the subject of knowledge information appears.
-Like any other area, the quantity of information is growing in large scale.
+The building and construction sector is no exception when the subject of knowledge information appears.
+Like any other area, the quantity of information being generated is growing in large scale.
 Every company holds a database, sometimes still on hardcopies that could present a big challenge if anyone would want to find any kind of information necessary.
 It is thus necessary arrange systems to store information, with some specific characteristics.
 The information has to be in an understandable way some easy one that can be understandable and reachable by a user and a machine.
 Text is a good form of knowledge representation that presents search capabilities and easy understanding by people.
-When a civil engineer starts a project, normally works in a collaborative way with other roles, like constructors, employees, other engineers.
+Building a construction projects are intrinsically knowledge intensive and require collaboration between project teams, When a civil engineer starts a project, normally works in a collaborative way with other roles, like constructors, employees, other engineers.
 Imagine the data available in a construction company, for instance, and it does not even need to be a major company to have several documents of project requirements, modelling plans, plants, human resource details, and this list could go on.
 It becomes a necessity to have a system that has all information gathered, and at same time can be scalable.
 This scalability also brings new challenges.
 How to get the information for a specific project when all projects are in the system?
 And if the necessity of searching documents arises?
 How to get the documents that are similar to the subject one search for?
 The access to this information could be very demanding or hard.
 It thus became important to get a system that could address all this.
 Knowledge management is a field of study that deals with these challenges and many more.
 Ontologies based systems are a good choice for this.
 A central database with an ontology system could present itself as a solution for this.
 Ontology is a system to represent knowledge that can support it in the form of a structured tree, composed by levelled concepts and relations.
 Concepts are arranged by classes and sub-classes as in a hierarchy, for instance, a concept can have parent, grandparent, child or sibling concepts.
 The relations are the information on how semantically closed are each concept.
 Using an ontology itself presents some challenges and opportunities.
 Another challenge is in the maintenance of the information itself.
 After some time, the knowledge in the ontology could get obsolete.
 Or the quantity of data to address could get very big.